bajamircea/bajamircea.github.io/_posts/2021-09-21-deduction-free.markdown

 ## Example of restrictions

-In our [sample formal system][deduction-axioms], the axiom schemata A4 allows
+In our [sample formal system][deduction-axioms], the axiom schema A4 allows
 $$\forall x B(x) \to B(t)$$ provided that $$t$$ is a term that is free for
 $$x$$ in $$B(x)$$.